elecperrucha/chat/README.md

 # Socket.IO Chat

+# I DON'T OWN THIS.
+THIS BELONGS TO THE ORIGINAL USER WHO MADE THE CHATBOX.

 A simple [chat demo](https://github.com/socketio/socket.io/tree/master/examples/chat) using the  [socket.io](http://socket.io/) real-time bidirectional event library for Node.js.

 Multiple users can join a chat room by each entering a unique username